raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Introduction

-The use of transports other than UDP for DNS is being increasingly specified, for example, DNS over TCP {{!RFC1035}}{{!RFC7766}} and DNS over TLS {{?RFC7858}}.
+The use of transports for DNS other than UDP is being increasingly specified, for example, DNS over TCP {{!RFC1035}}{{!RFC7766}} and DNS over TLS {{?RFC7858}}.
 Such transports can offer persistent, long-lived sessions and therefore when using them for transporting DNS messages it is of benefit to have a mechanism that can establish parameters associated with those sessions, such as timeouts.
 In such situations it is also advantageous to support server initiated messages.

-The EDNS(0) Extension Mechanism for DNS {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
+The existing EDNS(0) Extension Mechanism for DNS {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
 Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS(0) TCP KeepAlive option
 {{?RFC7828}}) the result is less than optimal due to the restrictions